 What are the current trail tread percentages?

 Dirt roads (open & closed) = 19%

-Roads = 7% - 1m approaching Hyatt Lake and the 7m Shale City Road segment.
+Roads = 7% - 1 mile, approaching Hyatt Lake, and 6 miles, on Shale City Road.

 What is the longest waterless alert?

 8.5 miles.
-Between 1 mile past Hyatt Lake and the quarry site on Shale City Rd.
+Located between 1 mile past Hyatt Lake and the quarry site on Shale City Rd.

 How many opportunities to resupply are there?

-There are 3 on-trail resupply stops including Ashland at Mile 0, Callahan's Lodge at Mile 30.9, and Hyatt Lake Resort at Mile 69.8 There are also several opportunities to return to Ashland, most easily from the Mt Ashland Ski Area, the crossing of I-5 at Callahan's, the crossing of Hwy 66 - Mile 61.8, and from the crossing of Indian Memorial Hwy - Mile 78.7.
+There are 3 on-trail resupply stops including the town of Ashland, at Mile 0, Callahan's Lodge, at Mile 30.9, and Hyatt Lake Resort, at Mile 69.8.
+You can also return to Ashland mid-trip, most easily from the Mt Ashland Ski Area access road crossings, the crossing of Interstate 5, at Callahan's Lodge, the crossing of Hwy 66, at Mile 61.8, and from the crossing of Indian Memorial Hwy, at Mile 78.7.